 Programs and Services

-SCAW also sponsors an annual educational Winter Conference and some Seminars/Workshops each year.
+SCAW also sponsors an annual educational Page Unavailable and some Page Unavailable each year.
 SCAW will continue to be a major source for fulfilling the training requirements stated in USDA/APHIS/AC Policy 15 that states ”IACUC members should be trained in understanding the Animal Welfare Act, protocol review and facility inspections.”

 The SCAW Newsletter includes topics such as: national polices, compliance, industrial concerns, biomedical research issues in all research animals, book reviews and information on national association meetings.